gregberns/Model-Based-Agent-Evaluation/TASKS.md

 ## Phase 2: The Orchestrator and Agent Integration

-*Goal: Build the engine that connects the agent to the tools and playbooks, and run the first end-to-end evaluation.*
+*Goal: Build the engine that connects the agent to the tools and playbooks, and run end-to-end evaluations.*

 ### 2.1.
 Event System & Tooling
 **Plan:** [`docs/project-plan/02_orchestrator_framework_plan.md`](./docs/project-plan/02_orchestrator_framework_plan.md)